PetroIvaniuk/llms-tools/README.md

 |[Copilot](https://copilot.microsoft.com/)|Microsoft||
 |[ChatGPT](https://chat.openai.com/)|OpenAI||

+- [Molmo](https://molmo.allenai.org/) - Multimodal Open Language Model, Molmo is small but punching well above its weight, by Ai2
 - [Paperguide](https://paperguide.ai/) - AI Research Assistant, Reference Manager and Writing Assistant that help you understand papers, manage references, annotate/take notes, and supercharge your writing
 - Gemma Scope [Demo](https://www.neuronpedia.org/gemma-scope) - a beginner-friendly introduction to interpretability that explores an AI model called Gemma 2 2B.
 It also contains interesting and relevant content even for those already familiar with the topic
 - [Hermes 3](https://nousresearch.com/hermes3/) - the latest version in our Hermes series, available in 3 sizes, 8, 70, and 405B parameters
 - [SmolLM](https://huggingface.co/blog/smollm) - a family of state-of-the-art small models with 135M, 360M, and 1.7B parameters, trained on a new high-quality dataset, by Hugging Face
 - [SearchGPT](https://openai.com/index/searchgpt-prototype/) - a temporary prototype of new AI search features that give you fast and timely answers with clear and relevant sources
 - [InternLM 2.5](https://github.com/InternLM/InternLM) - outstanding reasoning capability, 1M context window, stronger tool use
-- [Qwen](https://github.com/QwenLM/Qwen), [Qwen2](https://qwenlm.github.io/blog/qwen2/) - family of language models that includes base and instruction-tuned versions of five models, by Alibaba Cloud
-- [FILM](v) - repo can help you to reproduce the results of FILM-7B, a 32K-context LLM that overcomes the lost-in-the-middle problem.
-FILM-7B is trained from Mistral-7B-Instruct-v0.2 by applying Information-Intensie (In2) Training
+- [FILM](https://github.com/microsoft/FILM) - repo can help you to reproduce the results of FILM-7B, a 32K-context LLM that overcomes the lost-in-the-middle problem.
+FILM-7B is trained from Mistral-7B-Instruct-v0.2 by applying Information-Intensie (In2) Training, by Microsoft
 - [gpt2-chatbots (aka GPT-4o)](https://rentry.org/GPT2)
 - [Snowflake Arctic](https://www.snowflake.com/blog/arctic-open-efficient-foundation-language-models-snowflake/) - an enterprise-focused LLM designed to provide cost-effective training and openness
 - [Reka Core](https://www.reka.ai/news/reka-core-our-frontier-class-multimodal-language-model) - Multimodal LLM